-Capital Assets - At June 30, 2022, the District's investment in capital assets totaled over \$8.0 million, net of accumulated depreciation.
-This investment in capital assets includes land, buildings and improvements, machinery and equipment and the total decreased over \$0.2 million compared with the prior year as depreciation exceeded current year additions.
+Capital Assets - At June 30, 2024, the District's investment in capital assets totaled over \$7.9 million, net of accumulated depreciation.
+This investment in capital assets includes land, buildings and improvements, machinery and equipment and the total was consistent with the prior year as depreciation and current year offset each other.

-Additional information on the District capital assets can be found in Note II, Section D of this report.
+Additional information on the District capital assets can be found in the notes to this report.

-Long-Term Debt - At the end of the current fiscal year, the District had total debt outstanding of approximately \$3.0 million.
-The District's long-term debt decreased by almost \$0.3 million due to normal, scheduled principal payments during fiscal year 2022.
+Long-Term Debt - At the end of the current fiscal year, the District had total debt outstanding of over \$2.4 million.
+The District's long-term debt decreased by almost \$0.3 million due to normal, scheduled principal payments during fiscal year 2024.

-Additional information on the District's debt can be found in Notes II, Sections E and F of this report.
+Additional information on the District's debt can be found in the notes to this report.